1756 - Operations on Lake Ontario

 On July 27, a party of 700 Canadians under Rigaud previously sent forward to the south side of the lake to reinforce Villiers, reached the latter's encampment at Nyanwauré Bay (present-day Sackett's Harbor) Rigaud then took command of their united forces.
 From this location, the engineer Descombles reconnoitred the forts at Oswego and reported about the certain success of the expedition.

 On July 29, Montcalm reached Fort Frontenac (present-day Kingston) on Lake Ontario.
-Part of II./Béarn Infanterie had already been recalled from Niagara to join the expedition.
+Part of II./Béarn Infanterie had already been recalled from Niagara to join the expedition but had been forced to return to Niagara by contrary winds.
 The same day, the Earl of Loudon arrived at his headquarters at Albany.
 He then assumed command of the army.
 Upon his arrival, Loudon decided to abandon the attempt against Niagara and Frontenac, resolving instead to turn his whole force against Fort Carillon.
 However, a few days later, Loudon was informed by Bradstreet that the French were preparing to attack Oswego with about 1,200 men.

 During the night of August 4 to 5, after waiting a few days for the arrival of the II./Béarn Infanterie from Fort Niagara, Montcalm left Fort Frontenac at the head of a force of more than 3,000 men consisting of:

 - Colony regulars (probably a few companies of Troupes Franches de la Marine)

 - a body of Canadians

 - Artillery (32 guns mainly 12-pdrs and 24-pdrs and several large brass mortars)